Interflug: Late 1980s and German reunification

-During the 1980s, Interflug had to cope with increasing problems due to its ageing fleet: fuel efficiency was inferior to that of contemporary Western airliners, and noise protection regulations meant the airline had to pay increased landing fees and was even banned from operating at certain airports.
-With some exceptions, Western-built airliners (most notably those produced by Boeing, McDonnell Douglas and Airbus) could not be delivered to Soviet bloc countries because of the CoCom embargo.
+During the 1980s, Interflug's aging fleet caused increasing difficulties: fuel efficiency was inferior to that of contemporary western airliners, and noise pollution regulations meant the airline had to pay higher landing fees and was even banned from operating at some airports.
+With some exceptions, Western-built airliners (most notably those produced by Boeing, McDonnell Douglas, and Airbus) could not be delivered to Soviet bloc countries because of the CoCom embargo.
 Following a deal between Boeing and LOT Polish Airlines for the purchase of six Boeing 767 aircraft, and in order to acknowledge the Perestroika movement, commercial airliners were exempted from the trade embargo in 1988.
 Malév Hungarian Airlines also bought Boeing aircraft in 1988, and later that year, Interflug placed an order for three Airbus A310 long-haul aircraft, worth DM 420 million.
-The deal was secured with the sponsorship of Franz Josef Strauss, then Minister-President of Bavaria, chairman of the Airbus supervisory board and responsible for West German loans to East Germany.
+The deal was secured with the support of Franz Josef Strauss, then Minister-President of Bavaria, chairman of the Airbus supervisory board and responsible for West German loans to East Germany.

 The first Airbus A310 was delivered to Interflug on 26 June 1989.
 The East German crews for the new aircraft type were trained in West Germany; aircraft maintenance was also performed there.
-The A310 allowed for non-stop flights to Cuba (flights had previously required a fuel stop at Gander International Airport in Canada).
+The A310 enabled non-stop flights to Cuba (flights had previously required a fuel stop at Gander International Airport in Canada).

-Following the fall of the Berlin Wall on 9 November 1989 and the subsequent political upheaval in East Germany, several foreign airlines expressed interest in taking over parts of the highly unprofitable company to secure a share of the German air traffic market, especially out of Berlin.
+Following the fall of the Berlin Wall on 9 November 1989 and the subsequent political upheaval in East Germany, several airlines expressed interest in buying parts of the highly unprofitable company to secure a share of the German air traffic market, especially in Berlin.
 In early March 1990, Lufthansa signed a letter of intent to acquire 26 percent of Interflug, but the offer was blocked by Germany's Federal Cartel Office.
 Plans for a takeover by British Airways did not materialize either (the UK airline instead founded Deutsche BA in 1992).
 On 1 July 1990, Interflug became a member of the International Air Transport Association (IATA).

-As a consequence of the German reunification on 3 October 1990, Interflug came under the administration of the Treuhandanstalt, along with all other state-owned property of East Germany.
-As no investors could be found, the liquidation of Interflug, then with 2,900 employees and 20 aircraft, was announced on 7 February 1991.
-Subsequently, the airline was dismantled.
+As a consequence of German reunification on 3 October 1990, Interflug came under the administration of the Treuhandanstalt, along with all other East German state property.
+As no buyers could be found, the liquidation of Interflug, which had 2,900 employees and 20 aircraft at the time, was announced on 7 February 1991.
+The airline was then dismantled.
 The last commercial flight (on the Berlin-Vienna-Berlin route, using a Tu-134) took place on 30 April 1991.